eliavmor-tau/eliavmor-tau.github.io/content/project/montecarlo-snake/index.md

   focal_point: Smart
   preview_only: false
 ---
-A simple reinforcement learning (snake) game that I wrote for fun while exploring RL during my Master.
+A simple reinforcement learning (snake) game that I wrote for fun while exploring RL during my Masters.
 The learning algorithm of the snake is based on Monte-Carlo using every visit update.
 More details can be found in the code!

 The project is composed of two main scripts: